close

 German words expats should know: Servus

 It is highly likely that "Hallo" is the first word you ever learnt in German class - and it certainly is a reliable greeting: uninspired, unemotional and almost universally understandable.
 But since first impressions are so important, perhaps it's time to add some sparkle to your mental library of German greetings.
-Say hello to "Servus"
+Say goodbye to "Hallo" and "Hallo" to "Servus"

 Servus meaning